ankakom/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 ## The Influx Database (influxdb)

 InfluxDB is already installed and started within the same Docker container.
-Lets verify it s working correctly by connecting into the Docker contain where it is running.
+Let's verify its working correctly by connecting into the Docker contain where it is running.

 Step 1.
 Verify InfluxDB is running with the command **ps xa | grep influx**